KnownStormChaser/master-weather-model-list/models/wave_models/global/eu/ecwam-ens.md

 Full access mechanics — the Azure SAS-token exchange, the GCS bucket identity, and historical path-schema changes — are documented once in the [IFS entry](../../../nwp_models/global/eu/ifs.md#data-availability).

-> ⚠️ **AWS throttling is the binding constraint on this stream.** Sustained requests return HTTP 503 `SlowDown`, and this product provokes it more readily than any other in the tree: a full 00z ensemble retrieval is 85 files totalling 45 GB, and per-member extraction via byte ranges multiplies request counts by 50 or 650 depending on granularity.
+> ⚠️ **AWS throttling is the binding constraint on bulk retrieval from this stream.** Sustained requests return HTTP 503 `SlowDown`.
+A full 00z ensemble pull is 85 files totalling 45 GB, and per-member extraction via byte ranges multiplies request counts by 50 or 650 depending on granularity.
 During verification, AWS served requests intermittently and then refused entirely, while GCS and the ECMWF portal handled the same workload without complaint. **Prefer GCS for bulk ensemble work**, and implement exponential backoff regardless of channel.
+The same applies with more force to the two atmospheric ensembles, which are larger still — see *Volume*.

 **Byte-range retrieval is close to mandatory here.** Each step file carries 650 GRIB messages; an individual `swh` member field is ~845 KB against a 529 MB container.
 Pulling one parameter across all 50 members costs ~42 MB instead of 529 MB — a 12× saving, and far more if only a subset of members or a geographic region is needed.
 The `.index` sidecar gives `_offset` and `_length` per message; offsets change every run and must be re-read each cycle.